coingraham/aws_volume_encryption/README.md

 I'm still researching the impact of encrypting the root volume on the product billing metadata.
 This could potentially negatively impact marketplace AMIs or licensed OS AMIs like RHEL.

+UPDATE:  I have verified that the instance document data is not effected by the tool for systems like RHEL AMIs.
+This should be ok but you'll want to test it first.

 ## Getting Started

 Clone the repo, edit the configuration file and run the script.
 There are no arguments.